Chapter 6: Play Areas/Playgrounds and Transportation

 6.2 Play Area/Playground Equipment

 6.2.4 Specific Play Equipment

-- Children should wash their hands before and after they use a communal water play table;
+- Staff and children wash their hands before and after they use a water table.

-- Caregivers/teachers should ensure that no child drinks water from the water table;
+- Caregivers and teachers make sure that no child drinks water from the water table.

-- Floor/surface under and around the water table should be dried during and after play;
+- The floor and surface under and around the water table are dried during and after play.

-To avoid splashing chemical solutions around the child care environment, the addition of bleach to the water is not recommended.
+To avoid splashing chemical solutions around the early care and education programs' environment, adding bleach to the water is not recommended.

 TYPE OF FACILITYCenter, Early Head Start, Head Start, Large Family Child Care Home, Small Family Child Care Home

 American Academy of Pediatrics (AAP), Committee on Environmental Health.
 2003.
 Child care centers.
-In Pediatric environmental health, ed.
-R. A. Etzel.
+In: Etzel RA, ed.
+Pediatric Environmental Health.
 Elk Grove Village, IL: AAP.